ericmattos/Titanic-Classification/README.md

 Before we proceed with using the algorithms, let us illustrate the procedure we'll be following with each one.

-The first step is the tuning of the parameters, that is, we test different values for the algorithms parameters for different train-test splits and then select the parameters that led to the highest accuracy.
+The first step is the tuning of the parameters, that is, we test different values for the algorithms' parameters for different train-test splits and then select the parameters that led to the highest accuracy.
 This is done through the grid search function of the scikit-learn package.

 Once we determine the parameters, we use the cross validation to determine the accuracy, where cross validation means using different train-test splits.
-We will set k=10, meaning that we are going to split the base in ten parts and alternate which one is used for the test, we will dothis with 30 different splits.
+We will set k=10, meaning that we are going to split the base in ten parts and alternate which one is used for the test, we will do this with 30 different splits.
 At the end of this process, we are going to have an array with 30 different values of accuracy, which we'll use to determine the average and the standard deviation.
 The higher the average accuracy and the lower the standard deviation, the better the algorithm has performed.

 ### 4.1.
 Naive Bayes